return ✕︎

 The sectoral focus of Taiwan's economy stands out as well.
 While perfectly comparable data are hard to come by, Taiwan is almost certainly the most digital export-intensive economy in the world, with exports of electronics and information and communication products accounting for roughly 31% of the economy, compared to less than half that fraction in other leading technology exporters such as Israel and South Korea.[4]
 This fact is best known to the world for what it reflects: that most of the world's semiconductors, especially the most advanced ones, are manufactured in Taiwan and Taiwan is also a major both manufacturer and domicile for manufacturers of smartphones such as Foxconn.

 Taiwan is also unusual among rich countries in its relatively low tax take; according to the Asia Development Bank, Taiwan collected only 11% of GDP in taxes compared to 34% on average in the Organization of Economic Cooperation and Development (OECD) club of rich countries.[5]
-Relatedly, Taiwan ranked 4th in the world in the Heritage Foundation's Economic Fredom Index.[6]
+Relatedly, Taiwan ranked 4th in the world in the Heritage Foundation's Economic Freedom Index.[6]

 Given this background, several features of Taiwan's economic performance in the last decade stand out.